FlexibleDecay: An automated calculator of scalar decay widths

 First, fermion triangle loops (topology \texttt{T1} from \figref{fig:1l_decay_topologies}) for $\Phi\to\gamma\gamma$ consisting of a closed loop of quarks of the same flavor are multiplied by a correction factor that implements two-loop QCD corrections.
 Specifically, every triangle loop with a color triplet fermion $f$, which can be written as

 where $k_i$ and $\epsilon_i$ are the momentum and polarization vectors of photon $i$, respectively, is replaced by

-where $\smc{m}_f$ is the \MSbar\ fermion mass, $\as$ is the \MSbar\ strong coupling in the SM with $6$ active quark flavors, $X\in\{S,P\}$, and $\tau_f \equiv m_\Phi^2/(4 \smc{m}_f^2)$.
-The correction coefficients $C_i^S$ are defined in Eqs.~(2.7)--(2.8) and the $C_i^P$ are defined in Eqs.~(2.19)--(2.20) of Ref.\ \cite{Harlander:2005rq}.
+where $\smc{m}_f$ is the \MSbar\ fermion mass, $\as$ is the \MSbar\ strong coupling in the SM, $X\in\{S,P\}$, and $\tau_f \equiv m_\Phi^2/(4 \smc{m}_f^2)$.
+Similarly to Sec.~\ref{sec:Phitollbar} we do not apply NNLO corrections and always choose the 6-flavour scheme.
+The correction coefficients $C_i^S$ were first evaluated numerically for intermediate $\tau_f$s in \cite{Djouadi:1990aj}, and $C_i^X$ were given analytically in the limit of $\tau_f \gg 1$ and $\tau_f \ll 1$ in \cite{Djouadi:1993ji}.
+Here we implement fully analytic result without any approximations as given in Eqs.~(2.7)--(2.8) ($C_i^S$) and in Eqs.~(2.19)--(2.20) ($C_i^P$) of Ref.\ \cite{Harlander:2005rq}.
 In the case of the SM top\-/quark loop it would be sufficiently accurate to implement only the first few terms of the Taylor expansion around $\tau=0$.
 However we implement the full expressions in order to improve the precision for decays of arbitrary Higgs bosons and BSM quark\-/like fermion loops with arbitrary Higgs/fermion mass ratios.

-In the implementation of the correction to a pseudoscalar Higgs we set $C^P_i = 0$ when $|1-\tau_f| \leq 10^{-6}$, because of the threshold singularity in $C^P_i$ when $\tau_f \to 1$ \cite{Harlander:2005rq}.
+In the limit of $\tau_f \to 1$, $C^P_i$ exhibits a Coulomb singularity \cite{Harlander:2005rq} which is regulated by a finite fermion $f$ width and should be resummed \cite{Melnikov:1994jb}.
+Here we resort to a solution where we simply do not apply higher order corrections when $|1-\tau_f| \leq 10^{-2}$.
+This case is also flagged, with an appropriate warning printed when it occurs.

 The two-loop corrections to closed scalar loops with \texttt{T1} and \texttt{T4} topologies are implemented according to Ref.\ \cite{Aglietti:2006tp}.
 Similar as before, closed scalar loops are multiplied by the correction factor